FARKANE/-Tumor-Bacterial-Therapy-PINNs/README.md

 # Deep Learning for Tumor-Bacteria PDE Systems: A Physics-Informed Neural Network Approach

-This repository contains the code accompanying the paper by **A. Farkane \& C. Lassounon**.
+This repository contains the code accompanying the paper by **A. Farkane \& D. Lassounon**.

 ## Problem Description